xcart/xcart-docs/_pages/kb_en/modules/booking/editing_booking_module_text_labels_to_your_needs.md

 order: 180
 ---

-Originally, the module "Booking" was designed for businesses that do rentals of accomodations like hotel rooms, apartments, villas and so on.
-For this reason, the language used by the module may not suit other types of products as well.
-This, however, does not mean that you cannot use the module for anything other than accomodation: the wording can be adapted by editing the text labels.
+Originally, the addon "Booking" was designed for businesses that do rentals of accomodations like hotel rooms, apartments, villas and so on.
+For this reason, the language used by the addon may not suit other types of products as well.
+This, however, does not mean that you cannot use the addon for anything other than accomodation: the wording can be adapted by editing the text labels.

 For example, let's change the phrase "Check dates (1-night stay)" shown in the screenshot below: